b0tting/weatherhue/README.md

 mv settings.yaml.example settings.yaml
 python3 weatherhue.py
 ```
+For the initial start, press the button on your hue bridge to allow the phue library to create an access key.

-You could also add a simple systemd service unit script:
+You could also add a simple systemd service unit script for later starts:
 ```
 [Unit]
 Description=WeatherHue python app